vignesh2002/AutonomousGlobalPathPlanner/README.md

 # Global-Planner
-Global Path Planning Algorithm to find out the best possible for the rover using sensor data.
+Global Path Planning Algorithm to find out the best possible path between two GPS coordinates for a rover using sensor data.